popcron/gizmos/README.md

 - `Gizmos.Circle` = Draws a 2D circle that is oriented to the camera by default

 ## Notes
-The package uses the same class name as the built-in gizmo class, because of this, you will need to use an alias to point to the right class ('using Gizmos = Popcron.Gizmos').
+The package uses the same class name as the built-in gizmo class, because of this, you will need to use an alias to point to the right class (`using Gizmos = Popcron.Gizmos`).

 The gizmos will only be processed on the scene view camera, and the default MainCamera.
 To change this, you can specify using the static property for `Camera` in the `Gizmo` class:
 ```cs